-The relationship between government and industry is a major factor affecting innovation and the environment within which technological development takes place.
-This relationship often has been adversarial, with the government acting to regulate or restrain the business community, rather than to facilitate its positive contributions to the nation.
-However, the situation is changing; it has become increasingly apparent that lack of cooperation can be detrimental to the nation as it faces competition from companies in countries where close government-industry collaboration is the norm.
+The relationship between government and industry often is a major factor affecting innovation and the environment within which technological development takes place.
+This relationship can be adversarial, with the government acting to regulate or restrain the business community, rather than to facilitate its positive contributions to the nation.
+However, this may be changing as the benefits of industry/government cooperation become more apparent.
 There are an increasing number of areas where the traditional distinctions between public and private sector functions and responsibilities are becoming blurred.
 Many assumptions have been questioned, particularly in light of the increased internationalization of the U.S. economy.
-The business sector is no longer be viewed in an exclusively domestic context; the economy of the United States is often tied to the economies of other nations.
+The business sector is no longer viewed in an exclusively domestic context; the economy of the United States is often tied to the economies of other nations.
 The technological superiority long held by the United States in many areas has been challenged by other industrialized countries in which economic, social, and political policies and practices foster government-industry cooperation in technological development.

 A major divergence from the past was evident in the approach taken by the former Clinton Administration.
 Articulated in two reports issued in February 1993 (A Vision of Change for America and Technology for America's Economic Growth, A New Direction to Build Economic Strength), the proposal called for a national commitment to, and a strategy for, technological advancement as part of a defined national economic policy.
-This detailed strategy offered a policy agenda for economic growth in the United States, of which technological development and industrial competitiveness are critical components.
+This detailed strategy offered a policy agenda for economic growth in the United States, of which technological development and industrial competitiveness were critical components.

-In articulating a national technology policy, the approach initially recommended and subsequently followed by the Administration was multifaceted and provided a wide range of options while for the most part reflecting current trends in congressional efforts to facilitate industrial advancement.
+In articulating a national technology policy, the approach initially recommended and subsequently followed by the Clinton Administration was multifaceted and provided a wide range of options while for the most part reflecting then current trends in congressional efforts to facilitate industrial advancement.
 This policy increased federal coordination and augmented direct government spending for technological development.
 While many past activities focused primarily on research, the new initiatives shifted the emphasis toward development of new products, processes, and services by the private sector for the commercial marketplace.
 In addition, a significant number of the proposals aimed to increase both government and private sector support for R&D leading to the commercialization of technology.